-5. APPENDIX - MODEL FOR PERIODIC DISCLOSURES FOR FINANCIAL PRODUCTS
+5. APPENDIX - MODEL FOR PERIODIC DISCLOSURES FOR FINANCIAL PRODUCTS an economic activity that objective and that the investee companies follow

 The model for periodic disclosures for financial products under the Sustainable Finance Disclosure Regulation is included on the next page.